Channels TV: History

 Channels Television was founded in 1995 as a private television station with only 15 employees by Nigerian veteran broadcaster and entrepreneur John Momoh and Sola Momoh, also a broadcaster.
 The company commenced operations in Lagos, south western Nigeria and has since grown to include three other stations in Abuja, Edo and Kano states.
 It also has bureaus in almost every state in Nigeria, including stringers and affiliates in other parts in Africa, as well as strong relationships with international media organizations which allows access to information around the world.

 The channel was licensed in June 1993 and allocated a frequency on UHF (Channel 39).
-It began transmission two years later under the name, "Channels Television", and the first terrestrial broadcast was on the 1st of July 1995, with John Momoh reading the first news bulletin.
+It began transmission two years later under the name, "Channels Television", and the first terrestrial broadcast was on 1 July 1995, with John Momoh reading the first news bulletin.
 Channels TV currently broadcasts to an audience of over 20 million people.

+The channel was an affiliate of TVAfrica.
+In 2000, it wanted to broadcast UEFA Euro 2000, but it and other interested broadcasters in Nigeria faced legal issues from the Nigerian Broadcasting Commission over the legality of the network, which, according to the regulator, wasn't registered in Nigeria.

 2008 closure

 In September 2008, Channels Television was shut down by President Yar'Adua, who sent Nigeria's State Security Service (SSS) to shut down the station and to arrest its senior staff due to channel's report of Yar'Adua's bad health.
 The report by Channels Television was attributed to information received from News Agency of Nigeria (NAN).
 However, after the investigation, NAN announced that the channel did not issue any statement regarding the President stepping down, but instead, its computer was hacked into.
 In protest, Channels TV discontinued its use of the NAN wire service up to this date.
 It was proven that the e-mail received by Channels TV was a hoax sent from a computer in the Ivory Coast.
 Nigeria's Minister of Information, John Odey, gave the statement to the BBC emphasizing the government was angered by the report.